prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p><em>Experimental</em> PodMonitors to be selected for target discovery.</p>
+<p><em>Experimental</em> PodMonitors to be selected for target discovery.
+An empty
+label selector matches all objects.
+A null label selector matches no objects.</p>
 <p>If <code>spec.serviceMonitorSelector</code>, <code>spec.podMonitorSelector</code>, <code>spec.probeSelector</code>
 and <code>spec.scrapeConfigSelector</code> are null, the Prometheus configuration is unmanaged.
 The Prometheus operator will ensure that the Prometheus configuration&rsquo;s Secret exists, but it is the responsibility of the user to provide the raw gzipped Prometheus configuration under the <code>prometheus.yaml.gz</code> key.
-This behavior is deprecated and will be removed in the next major version of the custom resource definition.
+This behavior is <em>deprecated</em> and will be removed in the next major version of the custom resource definition.
 It is recommended to use
 <code>spec.additionalScrapeConfigs</code> instead.</p>
 </td>